Regression-Games/RegressionDocs/docs/players/creating-bots/agent-builder.md

 ### Saving Your Tree

 Save your tree early and often!
-Any changes made to your AI will be lost if you leave the Agent-Builder without saving.
+Any changes made to your AI will be lost if you leave the Agent Builder without saving.

 ![Save Your Tree](./img/agent-builder/save-tree.png)

-## Editing an AI using Agent-Builder
+## Editing an AI using Agent Builder

-If you've used the Agent-Builder to create an AI before, you can locate that AI in the Bot Manager and open the Agent-Builder interface.
+If you've used the Agent Builder to create an AI before, you can locate that AI in the Bot Manager and open the Agent Builder interface.
 Once the interface is visible, tell Regression Games to load your tree from GitHub.
 You should now see your tree and be able to edit its nodes.
 Don't forget to save when you're done!